qckhanh195/chrome_locker/README.md

   <strong> - My skills are limited, please bear with me :)) - </strong>
 </p>

+> These limitations are partly due to changes from Manifest V2 to V3, so I haven't been able to fully resolve them yet :v

 **Password:**

 - No "forgot password" feature yet

+---

+# This extension was developed with the help of ChatGPT :D